 - http form auth

-ftp_bruteforce do a dictionary account over single or multiple user accounts with credentials provided in the list.
+ftp_bruteforce does a dictionary account over single or multiple user accounts with credentials provided in the list.

-You can find the video Tutorial in Github page.
+You can find the video Tutorial on the GitHub page.

 - Author: Reverse Shell Security